charlie-haley/omada_exporter/README.md

 ### Environment Variables
 Variable                 | Purpose
 -------------------------|-----------------------------------
-OMADA_HOST               | Host of the Omada Controller SDN OMADA_USER               | Username for the Omada user.
+OMADA_HOST               | Host of the Omada Controller SDN, including protocol.
+OMADA_USER               | Username for the Omada user.
 OMADA_PASS               | Password for the Omada user.
 OMADA_SITE               | Site you'd like to get metrics from.